 The San Francisco Symphony makes AIM available to teachers and schools at no charge.
 AIM makes it easy for teachers to implement a comprehensive and sequentially based music education program into their classrooms' curriculum.
 The AIM curriculum aligns with many of the National Music Standards, California State Visual and Performing Arts Framework, and the San Francisco Unified School District's educational guidelines in music.
-Additionally, programs also align with many of the State and SFUSD's content standards in language arts, physics, life science, geography, history and social studies or the visual arts.
+Additionally, programs also support the SFUSD's Common Core Curriculum, as well as content standards in language arts, physics, life science, geography, history and social studies or the visual arts.